Automate Intune Tasks with PowerShell and Microsoft Graph

 • Microsoft Graph REST API : This is the simplest method, where you can use Invoke-RestMethod or Invoke-WebRequest to make HTTP requests to the Microsoft Graph API endpoint.

 • Microsoft Graph SDK – This is a client library that makes it easier to call Microsoft Graph API by wrapping the REST API.
 You can use the Microsoft Graph SDK in PowerShell by installing the Microsoft.Graph package via Install-Module Microsoft.Graph.
-You can finde more informations here.
+You can find more information in the GitHub repository.

 How to test graph call

 To test graph calls you can use the Microsoft Graph Explorer, which is a web-based tool for making Microsoft Graph API calls and testing the API without writing any code.
 You can use the Graph Explorer to experiment with the API and try out different queries and operations.
-The graph explorer also help you to generate PowerShell code based on the SDK.
-You can find the Graph Explorer here.
+The graph explorer also helps you to generate PowerShell code based on the SDK.
+You can find the Graph Explorer in this guide.

 How to install the Graph SDK

 Before you can use the graph SDK you have to install the Graph Intune Module on your system.
-You can use this lines in the script to install Module if it is not already on the system.
+You can use these lines in the script to install the module if it is not already on the system.

 $moduleName = "Microsoft.Graph.Intune"